meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 Hello Elixir
 [Hello]
 ```
-- once we have the module in memory we can also call the module/function
+- Once we have the module in memory we can also call the module/function
 ```elixir
 iex(2)> Hello.world()
 Hello Elixir
 :ok
 ```
-- we can recomplie using the `r`command
+- We can recomplie using the `r`command

 ```elixir
 iex(1)> r Hello